Skip to navigation

 A driver will be charged with a Class A misdemeanor if they are charged with a second DWI/DUI within a five-year period.
 Class A misdemeanors carry a maximum penalty of one year in jail and fines of up to $1,000, as well as probation and alcohol-related classes such as SATOP.
 Generally, there is a minimum of 48 hours in jail or community service in its place.
 If charged with a third DWI/DUI, it is a Class D felony in Missouri, which has a maximum jail time of four years and up to a $5,000 fine.

 The St. Louis DUI attorneys at TdD Attorneys at Law can guide you through this difficult process, will fight for you and help you make the best decisions to resolve your case.
-You can reach us at (314) 819-5713 or via email.
+You can reach us at (314) 276-1318 or contact us online.